USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch05_sys_req.md

 Under the “architecture & compiler specific settings” section of the script set the compiler and libraries that you will use to build the CMAQ executables.
 There are three example compiler configurations built into the config.cmaq script: (1) Intel Fortran (intel), (2) Portland Group Fortran (pgi), and (3) Gnu Fortran (gcc).
 Set the script variable `compiler` for one of the supported compilers.

 Set the names of the I/O API and netCDF libraries using the `ioapi_lib` and `netcdf_lib` script variables.
-You may also choose to set the pnetcdf_lib if you are using paralell netCDF.
+You may also choose to set the pnetcdf_lib if you are using parallel netCDF.
 Note that for version 4.2 of the netCDF and later, you need to provide both the C and Fortran versions of the netCDF library, in this order: `-lnetcdff -lnetcdf`

 Set the name of the MPI library using the `mpi` script variable.
 For MVAPICH use `-lmpich`; for openMPI use `-lmpi`.
 If you are using another MPI library, use the variable `mpi` to set the name of the library.